I am an academic, computer networks researcher, an educator, a tinkerer, and a STEMinist.

 Senior Lecturer.
 Brunel University

-I am a Senior Lecturer in Computer Science.
-My current research focuses on privacy-enhancing technologies for the Internet of Things.
-I am the chair of the Athena SWAN self-assessment team.
+Research on privacy-enhancing technologies for the Internet of Things.
+Chair of the Athena SWAN self-assessment team.

 Senior Researcher.
 Nominet

 Nov 2015 - Dec 2019

 Researched Internet technologies, especially in the area of privacy, data protection and security and Internet of Things; prototype solutions and contribute to standardisation (Kantara UMA, IETF ACE).
 I also collaborated with Micro:bit Foundation in their efforts to teach computing to children.
 In 2017, I co-authored a book in computer networking with BBC Micro:bit aimed at year 7 school children and their teachers.